Sysinternals/ProcDump-for-Linux/README.md

 ## Usage
 **BREAKING CHANGE** With the release of ProcDump 1.3 the switches are now aligned with the Windows ProcDump version.
+Please note that the [Mac](https://github.com/microsoft/ProcDump-for-Mac) version currently has a limited set of triggers.
 ```
 Capture Usage:
    procdump [-n Count]